 Let our team help you with the migration process.
 Don’t wait until you find yourself being told by your host they can no longer maintain your site.
 Switch to a VPS today and begin taking advantage of the better performance and reliability KnownHost can offer.

 Keep in mind that at KnownHost, evictions are not a part of how we do business.
-The KnownHost shared cloud are cost effective plans for small business.
+The KnownHost shared cloud plans are cost effective for small businesses.